Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - guten_log_rarity_all_no_cut.train

 guten_rarity_all_cut_19k_shuffled:
-- items of the final list swaped with a probability of 40% with items at most 100 lines before
+- items of the final list swaped with a probability of 40% with items at most 1000 lines before

 guten-rarity-all-no-cut-shuffled:
-- items of the final list (that is not cut) swaped with a probability of 40% with items at most 100 lines before
+- items of the final list (that is not cut) swaped with a probability of 40% with items at most 1000 lines before

+bnc-rarity-no-cut-shuffled:
+- items of the final list (not cut) swaped with a probability of 40% with items at most 3000 lines before
+- 3000 instead of 1000 beacuse number of lines in bnc is more than 3x guten

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh